Skip to main content

 1Key InformationIncident title, severity, processing progress, ID number

-3DetailsIncident description, label info; AI Summary can quickly extract incident details and output in three dimensions: event overview, impact scope, and actionable measures; labels support drag-to-sort and JSON view display
+3DetailsIncident description, label info, and AI Summary (see below for details); labels support drag-to-sort and JSON view display

 4Associated AlertsAll grouped alerts associated with the incident, supports filtering by progress and view switching